SkimJazz/CA_T1A3_terminal-app-1/readme.md

 ### Requirements to Run the Game:

-1. Python 3.8 or later
+1. Python 3.8 or later (Python 3.11 used for development)
 2. Windows 10 or later (+ **Windows Terminal**) or
 3. macOS 10.15 or later (+ **Terminal**) or
 4. Linux - Ubuntu 20.04 or later (+ **Terminal**)